Generate signed data

 ⚠️

-If your Ethereum or Polygon smart contract can't be verified on Etherscan/Polygonscan please check verifying your smart contract and return here afterwards.
+If your Ethereum or Polygon smart contract can't be verified on Etherscan/Polygonscan, please check verifying your smart contract and return here afterward.

-Use our signature helper to construct the signature which will need to be passed to the widget.
+Use our signature helper to construct the signature, which must be passed to the widget.

 import { signSmartContractData } from '@wert-io/widget-sc-signer';